harvester/docs/docs/volume/edit-volume.md

 ![cancel-failed-volume-expansion](/img/v1.2/volume/cancel-failed-volume-expansion.png)

-## Change the Storage Class of an Existing Volume
+## Change the StorageClass of an Existing Volume

 The StorageClass of an existing volume cannot be changed.
 However, you can change the StorageClass while restoring a new volume from the snapshot by following the steps below: